 We will not retain your personal information for longer than necessary for the purposes set out in this notice.
 Different retention periods apply for different types of personal information.
-You will be informed of the relevant retention period at the end of your matter.
+The majority of client files are retained for a minimum of 6 years after the matter concludes, but you will be informed of the relevant retention period at the end of your matter.

 Transferring your data out of the European Economic Area (EEA)

 To deliver services to you, it is sometimes necessary for us to share your personal information outside the European Economic Area (EEA), eg:

 These transfers are subject to special rules under European and UK data protection law.

 We do not routinely share personal information to any organisation located outside of the EEA.
 These non-EEA countries do not generally have the same data protection laws as the United Kingdom and EEA.
 Where the matter requires us to do so, we will either only do so if:

 We may also use organisations such as MailChimp (who are based in the USA) for marketing related e-mails.
 We will check that any such organisations have security processes and controls in place.

 For more information please contact us, where relevant.